Letter to A Survivor of A Recent Trauma

 Creative resources are the ones you are using based on choice, based on the questions: What would help me right now?
 What is best for me, right now?
 What would feel good and nourishing right now?

 There are a several kinds of resources, which fit into the above categories:

-Artistic, psychological, spiritual, relational, emotional, cognitive, nature, etc.
+Artistic expression, psychological, spiritual, relational, emotional, cognitive, physical exercise, nature, etc.

 Which resources serve you most in your recovery, healing, and well-being?

 Which ones might you want to use more consciously?

 Maybe, with trauma comes a calling.
 Maybe, if we want it to, the experience(s) may lead to a deeper understanding of life’s joys and sufferings in us.
 To more gratitude for the good things.
 Maybe, and if we want it to, it may lead to more loving kindness and compassion towards ourselves and others.
 Even if we need to go through the fires of hatred and rage to get there.
 Trauma might give us new purpose in life.
 As Thich Nath Hanh said: “In the ash of suffering, a phoenix can be born.”
 Can we invite such a phoenix inside ourselves into our lives, now?
 What might your phoenix look like?
 It might reveal itself in time...